camunda/camunda-docs-manual/content/user-guide/process-applications/process-application-resources.md

 ## Java API

 The methods `ProcessApplicationContext#setCurrentProcessApplication` declare process application context for all following API invocations until `ProcessApplicationContext#clear` is called.
 It is therefore advised to use a try-finally block to ensure clearance even when exceptions are raised.
-In addition, the methods `ProcessApplicationContext#executeInProcessApplication` execute a Callable and declare the context during the Callable's execution.
+In addition, the methods `ProcessApplicationContext#withProcessApplicationContext` execute a Callable and declare the context during the Callable's execution.

 ## Programming Model Integration